ryanlapeyre/CS4330FinalProject/Types.md

 - ushort
 - string

-New value types can be created through extending System.ValueType
+New value types can be created by extending System.ValueType

 # Ruby
+- Everything in Ruby is an object:

+- String
+- Fixnum
+- Integer
+- Numeric
+- Float
+- Numeric
+- NilClass
+- Hash
+- Symbol
+- Array
+- Range